-FOUNDATIONAL SKILLS IN MATH SJPII: 3380 FDOE: 1200400 1.0 Credits/year
+FOUNDATIONAL SKILLS IN MATH 1.0 Credits/year Grade level: 9

 Note: Placement based only on admin or teacher recommendation; course does not satisfy entrance into SUS.
 Elective credit is awarded for this course.
 TI-83 Plus or TI-84 graphing calculator is required for this course; however, the instructor may restrict its use.